-We will enumerate over (1) and (2) with properties (a)-(d).
+\begin{enumerate}[(a)] \item $\sum\limits_t m^{(t)}\le n$.
+(No more than $n$ tours in total.) \item $n^{(t,\ses)}=0$ if $\ses$ is not crossed by tours of type $t$. \item $\sum\limits_\ses n^{(t,\ses)}_{\ses}\le c\!\cdot\! m^{(t)}$ for all $t$.
+(The average number of points over tours of type $t$ is at most $c$.) \item $\sum\limits_{t} n^{(t,\ses)}$ is equal to the number of points inside square $\ses$. \end{enumerate} We will enumerate over (1) and (2) with restrictions (a)-(d).
 For each choice of values, this gives one subproblem for each square $\sigma$, which we call the \emph{general $m$-paths problem}.
-Here, we need to find for every tour type a set of paths that together satisfy (1) and (2) with properties (a)-(d).
+Here, we need to find for every tour type a set of paths that together satisfy (1) and (2) with the restrictions (a)-(d).
 The cost is the total length of the paths.